Immigrants & Immigration

 An immigrant who already has a removal (deportation) order from the past.
 This category includes the following immigrants:

-- Those who left the U.S. after a removal order and re-entered again,
+- Those who left the US after a removal order and re-entered again,

-- Those who never left the U.S. after a judge ordered them removed or after granted them voluntary departure, and
+- Those who never left the US after a judge ordered them removed or after granted them voluntary departure, and

 - People who were issued a removal order at the border.